 Taxonomies: Practical Approaches to Developing and Managing Vocabularies for Digital Information, contains chapters from leading minds in the taxonomy domain covering everything in the taxonomy development lifecycle from business buy-in and scoping, to implementation and governance.

 Taxonomies is available for purchase now in physical and digital formats through the UK Publisher and will be available for North American sales later this summer.

-Dovecot is pleased to announce that, after an enormous technical and editorial effort, the UN Office of the High Commissioner for Human Rights (OHCHR) has launched their new, taxonomy-powered website.
+Dovecot is pleased to announce that, after an enormous technical and editorial effort, a large-scale, international non-profit has launched their new, taxonomy-powered website.
 This Drupal site features over 20,000 pages of HTML content and tens of thousands of digital assets supporting the crucial and sensitive work of the organization across the globe.

 In this site, taxonomy drives complex content aggregation and dynamic placement as well as search and filtering.

 Dovecot will be presenting “Optimizing the haystack: Improving findability in content-heavy websites” with partners Bluestate and Axelerant at DrupalCon 2022 in Portland, Oregon on April 26.
 Be sure to say hi if you are able to attend!